 - Hair loss

 - Heavy periods

 - Painful cramping

 How to Treat Estrogen Excess:

-- Detox and love your your liver with fiber rich foods (at least 25 grams of fiber per day) and liver-supporting nutrients (cruciferous vegetables, sulfur-rich foods, vitamin C rich foods and legumes).
+- Detox and love your your liver with fiber rich foods, and by pooping everyday, at least once, but more is ideal!
+Aim for at least 25 grams of fiber per day to help you go.
+Add liver-supporting nutrients to your diet (cruciferous vegetables, sulfur-rich foods, vitamin C rich foods and legumes).
 You can also add a DIM supplement to help move estrogen out of the body.

 - Remove endocrine-disrupting chemicals from all products (cleaning and beauty products) and switch to products that are plant based and actually natural – read the ingredients even if the label says “natural” because that truly means nothing!
 Use the Think Dirty app or the EWG Skin Deep database to check what score your products receive.

-- Nourish and treat your microbiome health (eliminate inflammatory, processed foods or foods you are sensitive to, buy organic produce as often as you can, eat raw sauerkraut and kimchi, include probiotic-rich foods and a high-quality probiotic supplements, add a digestive enzyme before meals).
+- Nourish and treat your microbiome health by eliminating inflammatory, processed foods or foods you are sensitive to, buy organic produce as often as you can, eat raw sauerkraut and kimchi, include probiotic-rich foods and a high-quality probiotic supplements, add a digestive enzyme before meals).

 - Incorporate these essential hormone-balancing supplements, especially if you are plant-based.